graingert/faster_cpython/misc.rst

 * write a JIT is much more complex, it requires deep changes in CPython;
   CPython code is old (+20 years)
-* cost to "warn up" the JIT: Mercurial project is concerned by the Python startup time
+* cost to "warm up" the JIT: Mercurial project is concerned by the Python startup time
 * Store generated machine code?